FirebaseExtended/reactfire/docs/reference/README.md

 ▸ **useFirestoreDoc**<`T`\>(`ref`, `options?`): [`ObservableStatus`](interfaces/ObservableStatus.md)<`DocumentSnapshot`<`T`\>\>

-Suscribe to Firestore Document changes
+Subscribe to Firestore Document changes

 You can preload data for this hook by calling `preloadFirestoreDoc`